PowerPointLabs/PowerPointLabs-Website/README.md

 $ cd /vagrant
 $ jekyll s --host 0.0.0.0 --force_polling
 ```

+> `vagrant ssh` gives us an `ssh` session on the guest machine. `/vagrant` is a shared folder which maps to the project root on the host: this lets us modify the website's files in our editor of choice, and still have them accessible within the guest.

 The site should now be accessible on `localhost:4000` on the host, and can be modified with any changes automatically propagating to the guest (and visible after a quick refresh of the browser).